 - Maintaining an asset register of structures or features which are likely to have a significant effect on flood risk.
 Designating structures or features that affect flood risk, so that the structure or feature may not be altered or removed without consent.
 As a part of this we have prepared a map of the locations of culverts across the city - Map (pdf, 2.4mb).
 The register is also available for inspection by members of the public on request, please contact firstname.lastname@example.org.

 - Investigate significant local flooding incidents (to the extent that we consider necessary or appropriate).

-- Statutory Consultee in relation to surface water management on all major planning applications and any development that may affect a watercourse or waterbody.
-All developments which have the potential to impact upon surface water runoff, groundwater and watercourses are encouraged to seek pre-planning application advice and read LLFA Pre-Planning Application Guidance relating to Surface Water Drainage .
+- Act as Statutory Consultee to the Local Planning Authority in relation to surface water management on all major planning applications and any development that may affect a watercourse or waterbody.
+All applicants whose developments have the potential to impact upon surface water runoff, groundwater and watercourses are encouraged to seek pre-planning application advice and read LLFA Pre-Planning Application Guidance relating to Surface Water Drainage .

 - Consenting and enforcement activities on ordinary watercourses.
 If you are planning any works on or near a burn, stream or other watercourse, you need to view our Ordinary Watercourse Land Drainage guidance and apply for consent before starting work.
 To find out if this is the case before applying, contact the Flood Risk Management Team on 0191 2116848 or email email@example.com.